How To Can Pickled Onions

 You can also use them anywhere you would normally use onions, like in mayonnaise-based salads or tacos.
 They are great for serving at parties and for providing a unique, tangy flavor to any meal.

-They can be a bit time-consuming to make, but definitely worth it if you have a bumper crop of onions and don’t envision yourself being able to eat them all before they go bad.
+They can be a bit time-consuming to make, but definitely worth it if you have a bumper crop of onions.
+Give this recipe a try.

 pickled onions

-Sort the onions.
-It’s best to use bulbs that are an inch around or smaller for whole canned pickled onions.
+Onions: It’s best to use bulbs that are an inch around or smaller for whole canned pickled onions.
 If you choose to use large onions, slice them into rings.

 These can be sliced any size you would like, but ideally should be sliced into thick, ½ inch slices.
 This will make them easy to extract and serve without them falling apart, but will also prevent them from being so thick that they don’t pickle fully.